-There are legal actions pending against FMC in which claims have been asserted that may be based on action taken by FMC.
+FMC recognizes contingent liabilities when a past event or exchange transaction has occurred, a future outflow or other sacrifice of resources is probable and the future outflow or sacrifice of resources is measurable.
+There is one legal action pending against FMC in which claims have been asserted that may be based on action taken by FMC.
 Management intends to vigorously contest all such claims.
-Management believes, based on information provided by legal counsel, that losses, if any, for these cases would not have a material impact on the Financial Statements.
-No loss accrual has been made for these cases outstanding at September 30, 2010.
+Management believes, based on information provided by legal counsel, that losses, if any, for the case would not have a material impact on the Financial Statements.
+No loss accrual has been made for the case outstanding at September 30, 2011.